 Temne twins of Sierra Leone are thekre, having supernatural power and the extraordinary vision associated with sòki, four eyes that pierce the potent spirit world.
 It is in their power to penetrate the thin veil between the human and spirit worlds that the ambiguous, anomalous nature of twins lies.

-But many West African cultures revel in anomalies and ambiguities; twins among the Ga of Ghana are irresistible, ‘desirable anomalies’.
+But many West African cultures revel in anomalies and ambiguities; twins among the Ga-Adangme of Ghana are irresistible, ‘desirable anomalies’.
 They are revered and annually celebrated in the Haadzia yele yeli festival, namesake of the twin divinity under which they are ever protected.
 And this revelry is amplified to a cult-like pitch by the Vodou (Ewe, vodu or Fon vodun) cultures of Benin and Nigeria, all the more compelling given that these countries have the highest twinning rates in the world.

 “Ife kwulu, ife akwudebe ya”

 When one thing stands, something else stands beside it. ― Igbo proverb.

 Shoulder to shoulder with one twin, stands that something else, a spiritual double; the visible, tangible, earth-born version of the more concealed, metaphysical counterpart of each of us, revealing the inherent twin-ness of us all.
 Twins are the the divine counterparts of each other, indistinguishable therefore both sacred, whereas for the rest of us, our spirit doubles, or dual souls ― the chi of the Igbo, the oma of the Isoko, the enikeji of the Yoruba, the kindu kindu, or conscious shadow, of the Dogon ― stand relevant, yet unrevealed, remaining in the spirit world.